winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 64\.
 “There are another four things, which are four noble kinds of speech: Claiming to have seen what was seen, claiming to have heard what was heard, claiming to have perceived what was perceived, and claiming to have known what was known.
 {:#p64}

 65\.
-“There are another four things, which are four kinds of food: physical food, food of contact, food of thought, and food of consciousness.
+“There are another four things, which are four kinds of food: physical food, food of contact, food of thought, and food of awareness.
 {:#p65}

 66\.
 “There are another four things, which are four feelings: Doing something painful in the present and later feeling pain as a result.
 Doing something painful in the present and later feeling pleasure as a result.
 Doing something pleasant in the present and later feeling pain as a result.
 Doing something pleasant in the present and feeling pleasure as a result.